 There are both state and tribal rules and license requirements pertaining to non-Indian hunting within Indian reservations.
+You can find more information about tribal hunting on our website at: wdfw.wa.gov/hunting/tribal.

 State hunting requirements and rules are in this pamphlet.
 Please call the appropriate WDFW Regional office if you have any questions about complying with state rules and licensing requirements when hunting on Indian reservations.